5 Essential Features Every Virtual Office Needs

 Don’t forget that web-sites aren’t just information like the yellow pages of yesteryear.
 They communicate your company’s brand and overall message.
 Select modern design choices that invite users, with a focus on intuitive and easy to navigate layouts.
 The last thing you’d want is for a potential client to get disoriented and click-out of your page.

 In today’s digital world, many companies forget that their customers are usually on-the-go.
-This can be bad for business, considering 57% of users won’t recommend a business with a poorly designed mobile layout.
-A good website should be well designed on every platform - from desktop to mobile.
+Considering 57% of users won’t recommend a business with a poorly designed mobile layout a good website should be well designed on every platform - from desktop to mobile.

 Design a website that can be accessed and understood on any device.
 Remember that this is going to act as your business card for the digital world, so make it memorable and informative.
+People also might want to know where you’re located, which is why having a virtual address can help provide a good standing for users visiting your site.
 And don’t forget to always keep your services and contact information up-to-date.

 3. Functional web chat tools